Repossession by your landlord's mortgage lender

 Before the lender can evict you it has to send a notice to your home saying that it is applying for a warrant.
 This is called a notice of execution of the possession order.
 At this stage, you can ask the landlord's lender to delay repossession for up to two months.
 If the lender refuses or does not reply to your request, you can apply to the court instead.
 But you should do this quickly because the court can issue a warrant of possession after 14 days have passed from the date on the notice that the lender sent to your home.

-You can get help to contact the lender or apply to court from your local Citizens Advice Bureau.
-To search for details of your nearest CAB, including those who can give advice by email, click on nearest CAB.
+You can get help to contact the lender or apply to court from your nearest Citizens Advice.

 You will have to pay a fee to make an application to the court.
 You may be able to get the fee waived or reduced if, for example, you are on benefits such as Income Support or are on a low income.